-- Some passengers with walking disabilities may require medical clearance before flying.
-For more information, please call our service staff at 1 300 88 3000 if you are within Malaysia or +603 7843 3000 if you are overseas.
+- Some passengers with mobility impairments may require medical clearance before flying.
+For more information, please contact our Global Customer Contact Centre at 1 300 88 3000 if you are within Malaysia or +603 7843 3000 if you are overseas.

 Passengers with visual impairments

 Passengers with sight disabilities who present their OKU (Orang Kurang Upaya) identification cards upon ticket reservation enjoy a special rebate on flights within Malaysia (except for flights on MASwings and promotional fares).